Vladavav/bot/README.md

 # bot
-It was made for Mark to check
+It was made for Mark to check it